vircadia/vircadia-docs-sphinx/docs/source/host/quick-start.rst

 3. Then run this command to update and install the server:

-    sudo apt-get update && sudo apt-get install ./|serverdebfile|
+    sudo apt update && sudo apt install ./|serverdebfile|

 4. Go to ``http://[IP address of your server]:40100/`` in your web browser and complete the wizard to set up your domain.
-5. In your Vircadia Interface, open the `Explore` app and enter your server's IP address to get there.
+5. In your Vircadia Interface, open the `Explore` app and enter your server's address to get there.